Table of contents

 The following are known issues:

-• The agent service cannot be stopped when system shutdowns or reboots.
+• The agent service should not be stopped when system shutdowns or reboots.
 The agent service may not work properly after reboot.

 • The status of the agent service may not be accurate.
 If you try to stop the agent service, it returns the result as successful.
 However, the agent service could still be running.